Ironically, the least helpful hands to have when attempting to play jazz.

 Remarkably, the venue is entirely candlelit, with candles tucked away in nooks and crannies, suspended in chandeliers and illuminating the intimate cabaret tables dotted about the room.
 On the stage, there’s a live band playing ragtime, Dixieland and swing music, and on the dancefloor, Charleston dancers cutting rugs like there’s no tomorrow – with frequent appearances from fortune tellers and burlesque artists, and DJs spinning retro swing until the wee hours.

-And when you’re not flapping on the dancefloor (apparently a good thing), there’s a well-stocked bar to prop up, serving up old-fashioned cocktails (not limited to Old Fashioneds) and sustenance in the form of bar snacks and sharing platters.
+And when you’re not flapping on the dancefloor, there’s a well-stocked bar to prop up, serving up old-fashioned cocktails (not limited to Old Fashioneds) and sustenance in the form of bar snacks and sharing platters.
 And if you’re really pushing the boat out, there’s the option to reserve your group a table with welcome bottles of Champagne, or to book in for a three-course meal consisting of classic old-school dishes like truffled artichoke soup, and loin of Hampshire deer with beetroot & celeriac.

-Proving that moonshine’s not the only root of bad behaviour.
+Proving that booze isn’t the only root of bad behaviour.

 Like secretive jazz-age drinking holes?
-Then there’s a good chance you’ll enjoy these bars.
+Then there’s a good chance you’ll enjoy these speakeasy bars.